 Some fascinating and very rare animals inhabit our region, including the Vancouver Island marmot, with only 200 in number.
 The Vancouver Island wolverine, however, hasn’t been sighted for a few decades… I hope there are still a few left in our high country.

 Many wild & varied marine animals inhabit the waters along the coast.
 One can see dolphins, killer whales, grey whales, sea turtles, humpback whales, & other extraordinary species in our waters.
-Naturalists, biologists, whale watchers, & beachcombers travel here from afar to enjoy the super natural wonders of B.C.’s stunning coast lines and oceans.
+Naturalists, biologists, whale watchers, & beachcombers travel here from afar to enjoy the supernatural wonders of the Pacific Northwest’s stunning coastlines and oceans.

-Divers throng to revel in our clear, luxuriant underwater wonderland, with its fascinating plant & animal life.
+Divers are amazed by our clear, luxuriant underwater wonderland, with its fascinating plant & animal life.
 Recognized as one of the world’s great dive destinations!
-The waters along our coast contain life giving nutrients that sustain a vast array of marine life.
+The waters along our coast contain life-giving nutrients that sustain a vast array of marine life.
 Our seas are filled with spectacular color & character, its quite amazing.
 You can get acquainted with the ocean by visiting any beach and exploring the life within its tidal pools.

 Snails and slugs inhabit most parts of the coast: from alpine meadows to coniferous forests, and from river lowlands to urban parks & gardens.
 They are members of the animal group known as gastropods.

-Snails and slugs live in our oceans, fresh water lakes, rivers, and on land.
-These creatures have a distinct head with eyes on stalks, and a broad flat foot used for locomotion.
-B.C. is home to many varieties of snails and slugs – it’s worthwhile exploring them!
+Snails and slugs live in our oceans, freshwater lakes, rivers, and on land.
+These creatures have a distinct head with eyes on stalks, and a broad flat foot used for locomotion. the Pacific Northwest is home to many varieties of snails and slugs – it’s worthwhile exploring them!